GoogleChrome/web.dev/src/site/content/en/blog/debug-cwvs-with-web-vitals-extension/index.md

 The above screenshot shows 2 shifts, the first made up of two elements (when the banner image is loaded and the content beneath it is shifted downloaded), and the second of 4 elements (when the dynamic ad is loaded and most of the page is shifted downwards).

-The `h2` element is highlighted in this screenshot in the console on the right, and you can see this highlighted on the site on the left.
+The `h2` element is being hovered over in this screenshot in the console on the right, and you can see this highlights the element on the site on the left.

 {% Aside 'important' %}
 <p>